Yoad-Duani/personal_notes/docs/git/understanding-undo-time-traveling.md

-# Understanding Undo and Time Traveling in Git
+# Understanding Time Traveling In Git

 In Git, there are various ways to move through commit history, undo changes, and revert your project to previous states.<br/>
 This guide explains different scenarios, including diagrams that illustrate how Git operations work behind the scenes.

+This section focuses on working with Git in local repositories.<br />
+In future sections, I will demonstrate how to work with remote repositories on platforms like GitHub and GitLab.

 ## Checking Out a Specific Commit